C++ Error Handling

 }

-Most filesystem and network APIs offer two overloads: one that throws std::system_error on error, and one that takes an std::error_code& and reports failure through it.
+• Most filesystem/network APIs offer 2 overloads: one throws std::system_error, one takes std::error_code&.
 Pick based on caller preference.

 7. Decision Guide: Exceptions vs expected vs Error Codes